ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

 The Autocomplete plugin shows a dropdown with available options every time the user types a matching text.

 When you press <kbd>Enter</kbd>, <kbd>Tab</kbd> or any other customized {@linkapi CKEDITOR.config.autocomplete_commitKeystrokes}, the suggested value will be inserted into the editor.

+{@img assets/img/autocomplete_02.png Placeholders inserted into the editor with autocomplete.}

 ## Implementing Custom Autocomplete